AdaCore/spark2014/docs/ug/en/source/examples_in_the_toolset_distribution.rst

 full functional contracts on the API of the queue. |GNATprove| proves all checks on this program.

+.. rubric:: ``ghc_sort``

+This program is a partial solution to the first challenge of VerifyThis 2019.
+It features a sorting algorithm, which works by splitting the input sequence into monotonic subsequences of maximal length.
+It then reverses the decreasing subsequences and merges them pairwise until the sequence is reconstructed.

+Computation of the sequence of cuts is completely verified.
+On sorting algorithm, we only check that it returns a sorted sequence of the correct length.
+We did not attempt to prove that the result of the sort function is a permutation of its input.
+Indeed, this kind of property is complicated both to formalize and to verify, and generally requires ghost code (see :ref:`Manual Proof Using Ghost Code`).

+This example does not feature the use of any interactive proof techniques, as proofs attempted were largely in reach of the automated tool.
+We used support for ownership pointers in SPARK to implement lists of subsequences as a recursive data-type using pointers.
+It is all proved except for termination of recursive functions used to iterate over the lists.

 .. rubric:: ``natural``

 This program implements an interface to manipulate sets of natural numbers,